Former Bachelor star Colton Underwood may get a reality show after coming out as gay: The backlash, explained

 But Underwood's alleged past treatment of Cassie Randolph, the woman he chose on his Bachelor season, has complicated the reactions.
 After the pair's breakup in 2020, Randolph, 25, was granted a restraining order against her former boyfriend.
 She said he'd placed a tracking device on her car, sent her harassing texts and showed up uninvited to her LA apartment and her parent's home.
 According to TMZ, she later dismissed the restraining order and asked that the police investigation be dropped.

-Following Underwood's GMA revelation, Variety reported that Netflix is planning a reality show that looks at Underwood's life as an openly gay man, and now a Change.org petition is circulating urging Netflix to cancel those plans.
-The petition has more than 10,000 signatures as of Friday morning.
+Following Underwood's GMA revelation, Variety reported that Netflix is planning a reality show that looks at Underwood's life as an openly gay man, and a Change.org petition is circulating urging Netflix to cancel those plans.
+The petition has more than 23,000 signatures as of Monday afternoon.
 Online petitions have no actual power, but they do serve as a barometer of public opinion.

 "Regardless of his sexuality, Colton should not be given a platform as a result of his abusive, manipulative and dangerous behavior," the writer of the petition says.